-Case Date Request Action A-1228-95-96 March 1995 Use-By-Permit for Gravel Mining Approval with Conditions A-1549-02 April 2003 Use-By-Permit for Inert Material Landfill Approval with Conditions LF-21-02 April 2003 Landfill case for Inert Material Approval with Conditions MM-35-14 September 2014 Minor Modification for FAR Reduction Approval with Conditions FP-58-14 December 2014 Floodplain Permit for the west portion of site Approval Z-914-14 February 2015 Zone Change from AG to I-2 Approval S-628-15 March 2015 Subdivision to Consolidate property into one lot Approval D-255-14 January 2015 Development Plan for RV / Boat Storage Facility Approval D-255-14-15 November 2015 Development Plan Amendment for Brown Brothers Approval & A-1 Organics D-255-14-15-16 December 2016 Development Plan Amendment (see below for further detail).
-Approval with Conditions AH-1742-17 July 2017 Height Exception for mulch pile storage up to 35' in height Denied Z-914-14-18 September 2017 Zone change from I-2 to PUD to allow for mulch pile storage up to 25' in height Withdrawn
+Case Date Request Action A-1228-95-96 March 1995 Use-By-Permit for Gravel Mining Approval with Conditions A-1549-02 April 2003 Use-By-Permit for Inert Material Landfill Approval with Conditions LF-21-02 April 2003 Landfill case for Inert Material Approval with Conditions MM-35-14 September 2014 Minor Modification for FAR Reduction Approval with Conditions FP-58-14 December 2014 Floodplain Permit for the west portion of site Approval Z-914-14 February 2015 Zone Change from AG to I-2 Approval S-628-15 March 2015 Subdivision to Consolidate property into one lot Approval D-255-14 January 2015 Development Plan for RV / Boat Storage Facility Approval D-255-14-15 November 2015 Development Plan Amendment for Brown Brothers Approval & A-1 Organics D-255-14-15-16 December 2016 Development Plan Amendment (see below for Approval with Conditions further detail).
+D-255-14-15- June 2019 Development Plan Amendment (reflecting current Approval 16-19 conditions on the property today AH-1742-17 July 2017 Height Exception for mulch pile storage up to 35' in Denied height Z-914-14-18 September 2017 Zone change from I-2 to PUD to allow for mulch pile Withdrawn storage up to 25' in height CU-121-19 June 2019 Conditional Use Permit allowing storage of Approval with Conditions combustible materials up to 25' in height The star man constrained

-The subject property has several cases associated with the history of the site.
-The property has been zoned AG based upon city records throughout all of the case history.
+There are several cases associated with the history of the subject site.
+The property was zoned AG, based upon city records, throughout all of the case history.
 A use-by-permit (A-1228-95-96) was granted to the Cooley Gravel Company for gravel mining in 1995.
 This use-by-permit extended beyond the subject property, however, the entire subject property was part of the approval for the use-by-permit.
-In 2002, a use-by-permit (A-1549-02) was granted to Patrick Broda for an Inert Materials Landfil.
+In 2002, a use-by-permit (A-1549-02) was granted to Patrick Broda for an Inert

+Materials Landfil.
 A landfill case (LF-21-02) was also associated with the property for the Broda Landfill.
 On February 11, 2013, the city received a letter from the Colorado Department of Public Health and Environment (CDPHE) stating that the landfill operated by Patrick Broda had completed all of the Post-Closure Care Plan for the Inert Materials Landfill.
 Approval by CDPHE released the operator, Patrick Broda, from post-closure obligations.